 - 10:00 am to 5:00 pm - open to the public (FREE)

-In working with the Virginia Tech Center for Autism Research), the Hokie BugFest is designated a S.A.F.E.
+In working with the Virginia Tech Center for Autism Research), the Hokie BugFest has designated a S.A.F.E.
 (Support Autism Friendly Environments) event.
-As in the past, we will open at 9:00 am with several sensory friendly activities for children with autism and their families.
-Those activities will continue to be available throughout the day.
+As in the past, we are providing several sensory-friendly activities for children with autism and their families.
 Along with those activities, Hokie BugFest will again host several quiet rooms for all parents and children.
 There are also many areas to relax and unwind in Squires.
-In addition to our already established S.A.F.E. hour we are offering a 9:00 am pre-opening at the Lyric Theatre for families with children with special needs.

 LYRIC THEATRE (College Avenue)